curv3d/curv/ideas/compiler/IRep.md

 it would be isomorphic to CPS.
 More analysis later.

 **GL IR**:
-* GL_Value/GL_Frame/gl_eval: not useful for optimizations.
-I can't test if a GL_Value is constant, so no constant folding.
+* SC_Value/SC_Frame/sc_eval: not useful for optimizations.
+I can't test if a SC_Value is constant, so no constant folding.

 ## Jan 2017
 Goals: